Here we bring all the possible reasons of why you should trek in the Himalayas-:

 10. Prayer Flags, Lamas, Monasteries

 It really does feel very soothing when you visit a monastery and hear the soul-stirring sounds of Om Mani Padme Hum in the background.
 The fluttering prayer flags, the chanting of the Monks give a very soothing feel to the monasteries.
-Be it Ladakh or Spiti, monasteries and Buddhist culture are mystifying and the Himalayas is where you find it all in it’s purest form.
+Be it Ladakh or Spiti, monasteries and Buddhist culture are mystifying and the Himalayas is where you find it all in it’s the purest form.

 Lamas getting ready for lunch at Phuktal Monastery